dev-cafe/rust-demo/README.md

 ![random points](img/darts.png)

 Tasks/discussion points:
+- Mention that one can bootstrap a project with `cargo new`
 - Clone the code
 - Browse and discuss the sources
 - Compile the sources with `cargo check`